siesta-project/buds/doc/DEV.md

   If you do not know how Doxygen works, please look in the documentation for a routine/function which you think replicates your routine the most and copy/paste the corresponding documentation.

+  Importantly, the main documentation should be present at the interface construct and _not_ at the internal deferred routine.

   Generally these guidelines are encouraged:
   + Document parameters (`@param`/`@return`) at private procedures